Alexander-Barth/HF-radar-assim-exercise/Julia.md

 ## Modules

 Functions can be grouped into a module.
-To access the functions inside a module one need to load the module with `using`.
+To access the functions inside a module, one needs to load the module with `using`.
 The following loads the module `PyPlot`:

 ```julia
 using PyPlot